Musical Games and Movement Activities for Instrumental GroupsComments Off on Musical Games and Movement Activities for Instrumental Groups

-The use of musical games and movement activities in instrumental programs of any kind enhances our students’ enjoyment of music and fosters a positive attitude within the classroom.
+The use of musical games and movement activities in instrumental programs of any kind enhances our students’ enjoyment of music.
+It also fosters a positive attitude within the classroom.

 It can be an introduction to singing for students in a non-threatening environment (where “singing” is not the focus and therefore not intimidating).
-Activities involving movement, such as the games and activities presented in this workshop, can also give students (and their teachers) a “break” in concentration during a long instrumental ensemble music lesson or rehearsal and consequently can reinvigorate the class for the rest of the lesson’s activities.
+Activities involving movement, such as the games and activities presented in this workshop, can also give students (and their teachers) a “break” in concentration.
+This is especially good during a long instrumental ensemble music lesson or rehearsal.
+Also, it can reinvigorate the class for the rest of the lesson’s activities!

 - Beat and rhythm (walking the beat).
-Students sing the chosen song or melody of an instrumental work (on neutral syllable, with the words/ solfa/ letter names/ rhythm names) clapping the rhythmic pattern while walking the beat.
+Students sing the chosen song or melody of an instrumental work (on neutral syllable, with the words/ solfa/ letter names/ rhythm names).
+They do this while clapping the rhythmic pattern while walking the beat.

 - Beat to rhythm (walking the beat).
-Students sing the chosen song or melody of an instrumental work (on neutral syllable, with the words/ solfa/ letter names/ rhythm names) clapping the rhythmic pattern while walking the beat.
-When the teacher gives an agreed signal (e.g. striking a drum, holding a sign with the word rhythm on it etc.) the students swap to clapping the beat and so on.
+Students sing the chosen song or melody of an instrumental work (on neutral syllable, with the words/ solfa/ letter names/ rhythm names).
+They do this while clapping the rhythmic pattern as well as walking the beat.
+When you as the teacher gives an agreed signal (e.g. striking a drum, holding a sign with the word rhythm on it etc.) your students swap to clapping the beat and so on.